CrossGL/crossgl-docs/source/api_reference.rst

 DirectX Code Generation
 -----------------------

-The HLSLCodeGen class within the CrossGL framework is pivotal in translating CrossGL shader abstract syntax trees (AST) into HLSL (High-Level Shader Language) code, which is essential for DirectX applications.
-This class systematically converts the AST (representing the logical structure of a shader)—>into corresponding HLSL code that can be executed in DirectX environments.
+The `HLSLCodeGen` class within the CrossGL framework is pivotal in translating CrossGL shader abstract syntax trees (AST) into HLSL (High-Level Shader Language) code, which is essential for DirectX applications.
+This class systematically converts the AST (representing the logical structure of a shader) into corresponding HLSL code that can be executed in DirectX environments.

 * Attributes
    - current_shader (ShaderNode) : The current shader node being processed.